aims of crop improvement

 Pure line selection

-: This is the type of selection in which only one crop plant with good characteristics is selected leads to the concentration of that character which is uniform and pure thereby enhancing crop improvement and performance.
+As one of the aims of crop improvement process, of This is the type of selection in which only one crop plant with good characteristics is selected leading to the concentration of that character which is uniform and pure thereby enhancing crop improvement and performance.

 (iii)